runpod/docs/docs/tutorials/serverless/cpu/run-ollama-inference.md

 :::note

 Use a Network volume to attach to your Worker so that it can cache the LLM and decrease cold start times.
+If you do not use a network volume, the Worker will have to download the model every time it spins back up, leading to increased latency and resource consumption.

 :::